-To ensure that the products generated in the Fire_cci project approach the actual user requirements, the project's User Requirements Document (URD) is regularly revisited and adapted to incorporate evolved user requirements and priorities.
-This document is the Fire_cci URD of Phase 1 of the Climate Change Initiative (CCI) extension (2018-2021).
-For earlier URD versions produced within Fire_cci, please refer to Heil et al. (2017), Pettinari et al. (2017) and Schultz et al. (2011), and the peer-reviewed paper of Mouillot et al. (2014).
+To ensure that the products generated in the Fire\cci project approach the actual user requirements, the project's User Requirements Document (URD) is regularly revisited and adapted to incorporate evolved user requirements and priorities.
+This document is the second update of the Fire\cci URD in the project's CCI+ extension.
+For earlier URD versions produced within Fire\cci, please refer to Heil et al. (2017, 2019), Pettinari et al. (2017) and Schultz et al. (2011), and the peer-reviewed paper of Mouillot et al. (2014).